 According to estimates, there are more than 15,000 addiction treatment centers located across the U.S. Each one offers many of the same core therapies that adequately address the effects of addiction; however, there’s much more to recovery than addressing the basic attributes of an addiction.
 Each person has recovery needs that are specific to him or her.
 Before you can choose the right rehab and program for your needs, you must first identify your specific needs and determine what forms of treatment would address them.

 That’s where we come in.
 At Ocean Breeze Recovery, we’ve made it our mission to help anyone who has been suffering from alcoholism or drug addiction to find the resources they need to get their lives back.
-If you or someone you love would like to reclaim independence and re-establish a relationship with God, we can match you or your loved one to the right long-term Christian addiction treatment program, or whichever form of treatment that’s best.
+If you or someone you love would like to reclaim independence and re-establish a relationship with God, we can match you or your loved one to the right long-term Christian addiction treatment track, or whichever form of treatment that’s best.
 For more information or a free consultation, call Ocean Breeze Recovery at 855-960-5241 so we can use our nationwide recovery network to help you begin your healing journey today.